christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 Karl Lachmann, working in the second half of the 19th Century, is associated with a leap forward in rigour in the establishment of classical texts.
-Lachmann's contribution has been famously reviewed in the
-@timpanaro2005genesis, whose relatively recent translation from the Italian we owe to Glenn Most.[^uchicago] Timpanaro traces the development of the method now associated with Lachmann's name.
+@timpanaro2005genesis, whose relatively recent translation from the Italian we owe to Glenn Most[^uchicago], traces the development of the method now associated with Lachmann's name.
 One irony: Lachmann is neither the first to develop the method now associated with his name nor does his work provide an especially good example of the method in practice.
 Although the main text of
 @timpanaro2005genesis is devoted to tracing the historical development of the method, the appendices to the work wrestle with various technical challenges,